WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-04.-Functional-Programming-Intro:-Part-1.md

 **NOTE** ❗ You can only define fairly rudimentary functions with `lambda`.
 The return value from a lambda expression can only be one single expression.
-A lambda expression can’t contain statements like assignment or return, nor can it contain control structures such as `for`, `while`, `if`, `else`, or `def`.
+A lambda expression can’t contain statements like assignment or return, nor can it contain control structures such as `for`, `while` or `def`.

 As we have seen before functions in python can return anything: